meet the favorite hairstylist of our salon!

-Indra hails from the barber family.
+Indra hails from a barber family.
 His dad, being a barber, Indra, was well aware of this profession at an early age.
 He knew this profession inside out as he saw his dad work most of the time.
 But he really never thought of becoming one himself.

 As we say, he was the son of a barber; he had to give hairdressing a shot.

 So, I, too, with the learning that was provided to me by my father, stepped into becoming a hairdresser.